CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Similar remarks as above A-2-1.

-In addition, SALI LMSS could also be seen (externally or as an internal SQL plug-in to an AALE B/L/T/ system) as a kind of _"pathway toward re-introducing a human in the loop"_ at a much more human speed.
+In addition, SALI LMSS could also be seen (externally or as an internal SQL plug-in to an AALE B/L/T/ system) as a kind of _"pathway toward re-introducing a human in the loop"_ at a much _**slower**_ human speed.

 This e.g. for manually-handled case such as tort & restitution, off-chain assets liquidation, or corporate restructuration offline, when there isn't any automated alternative to that process.

 Or even just for managing some of the attribution process to a responsible (human) legal entity of the consequences of the acts of an "electronic agent" under UETA framework (Dazza).

-Like a seasoned 4x4 all-terrain vehicle with its "bush mechanics", it doesn't look very glamorous & the mechanics works only with rather rudimentary tools ...
+Like a seasoned 4x4 all-terrain vehicle with its "bush mechanics", it doesn't look very glamorous & the mechanics works only with rather rudimentary tools and worn-out spare parts ...

 ... but _it does the job_ under adverse, non fully automated conditons, in a B/L/T/ equivalent of the middle of nowhere.

-A battle-hardened A10 Warthog is another analogy: don't send an F-35 do a battle air support job an A10 can do just fine.
+A battle-hardened A10 Warthog is another analogy: don't send an F-35 do a combat air support job an A10 can do just fine.

 It may take some time before both old A10 Warthog and old SQL DB are fully decommissioned, meanwhile they get upgrades.

-Sometimes in (the) business (of life) you do a much better job when "surviving" with less than ideal means.
+Sometimes in (the) business (of life) you can accomplish much even if merely "surviving" with less than ideal means.

 As often, it depends.